 The Gospel is the Good News of Salvation in and through Jesus Christ.
 It's not that we are as bad as we could be, it's that we aren't as good as we should be.
-We are saved through our representative, Jesus Christ, who lived the life we should have lived, died a substitutionary death to pay the penalty for our failures and rose from the dead to prove that God accepted his sacrifice in full and to show that death has been conquered once and for all.
+Our failure to be Holy, perfect, as God demands has separated us from God.
+But God, because He loves us, didn't abandon us, He came to rescue us.
+That rescue was accomplished through the work of His perfect Son, Jesus Christ.
+We are saved through His representative work.
+Jesus Christ lived the life we should have lived, died a substitutionary death to pay the penalty for our sin and then rose from the dead to prove that God accepted his sacrifice in full and to show that death has been conquered once and for all.
+That is the Gospel.
+Anyone who repents and turns from their old life of sin and rebellion and believes this Good News can be saved.

 At TIF, we like to say, For His Glory and Our Good.
 We strive to live in a way that brings Jesus glory and the result is that it brings us good.
 As we find ways to work together to bless Taiwan and share the Gospel, we show that being a Christian gives us a new identity, greater than our nationality.
 Christ binds us together regardless of our language or culture.
 This brings honor to Jesus, who commanded us to love one another.